odanoburu/FreeLing-User-Manual/analyzer.md

     Determine whether the tagger must be forced to (probably randomly) make a unique choice and when.

     * <tt>none</tt>: Do not force the tagger, allow ambiguous output.
     * <tt>tagger</tt>: Force the tagger to choose before retokenization (i.e. if retokenization introduces any ambiguity, it will be present in the final output).
     * <tt>retok</tt>: Force the tagger to choose after retokenization (no remaining ambiguity)

-    See

-    4.17

-    for more information.

 * Chart Parser Grammar File

 | Command line | Configuration file |
 | --- | --- |
 | `-G <filename>`, `--grammar <filename>` | `GrammarFile=<filename>` |

     This file contains a CFG grammar for the chart parser, and some directives to control which chart edges are selected to build the final tree.
-See section

-    4.20.1

-    for details.

 * Dependency Parser Rule File

 | Command line | Configuration file |
 | --- | --- |
 | `-T <filename>`, `--txala <filename>` | `DepTxalaFile==<filename>` |

     Rules to be used to perform rule-based dependency analysis.
-See section

-    4.21.1

-    for details.

 * Statistical Dependency Parser File

 | Command line | Configuration file |
 | --- | --- |